w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   - change max supply until it gets locked: possibility to change the supply for a limited amount of times

+  One can decide to modify the price of a collection's items as well as who can receive or buy those items.
+Time constraints are also available with `startBlock` and `endBlock` parameters.
+It is thus possible, for example, to create an automatic schedule in which holders of items in collection A will receive free NFTs from Collection X only within a specific time frame, after which holders of collection B will be able to buy NFTs from Collection X.

 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant permission to other entities (another account, an application, etc.) to update attributes of an NFT.
 An example could be that all Polkadot fellowship members have an NFT badge that gets updated over time (sort of a rank) with a consequent upgrade in membership permissions.
-- A collection is managed by the Issuer, the Admin and the Freezer.
+- A collection is managed by the
+  [Issuer, the Admin and the Freezer](./learn-assets.md#creation-and-management).
 Those roles can be changed anytime, and there will be the option to attach [multiple accounts per role](https://github.com/paritytech/substrate/pull/12437).
 - Setting metadata for an item or collection (metadata includes all essential information about the item or the collection)